djthorpe/data/doc/dom.md

 ```

 The node argument to the callback method are always elements \(as opposed to text and comment nodes\), and it is assumed your validation function will validate both the attributes and children of the node.

+## Limitations

+The following limitations apply to creating and parsing XML documents:

+  * Declaring a __Namespace__ is only supported at the root element level
+    when writing the namespace attribute
+  * The prefix associated with a __Namespace__ cannot be user-defined;
+  * Node types other than element, text or comment are not supported.
+  * Validation of elements and attributes are currently not covered within
+    this package.
+A schema package could be added later to perform validation.